Daniel-KM/Omeka-S-module-BulkImport/README.md

 - [ ] Rename "params" by "settings" ("settings" is used job, etc.)?
 - [ ] Implement possibility to select identifier names by column (see old target_data).
 - [ ] Reimplement multiple columns for media when importing items, so possibility to set title, etc. for each media in the same line (see old appendRelated()).
+- [ ] Improve global setting for extraction of metadata in manual item edit and in import settings form.

 Warning